 Ques.
 Are these Class 12 Maths resources useful for JEE / CUET preparation?

 Ans.
-Yes - the resource mix on this hub is calibrated for both CBSE and competitive-exam preparation.
-The NCERT Solutions and Notes are CBSE-focused; the Exemplar Solutions and Exemplar Book PDF extend the difficulty to JEE / CUET territory.
-Use both layers depending on which exam you are preparing for.
+Yes.
+The resources on this hub work for both CBSE and competitive-exam prep.
+The NCERT Solutions and Notes are CBSE-focused.
+The Exemplar Solutions and Exemplar Book PDF raise the difficulty to the JEE and CUET level.
+Use both layers based on which exam you are preparing for.

 Ques.
 What does Class 12 Maths cover?